 344 – Financial Management (3)

-Prerequisite: ACCT 201 or equivalent.
+Prerequisite: LRSP 201 or equivalent.
 This course studies financial management, with an emphasis on using the financial statements and other financial data to make decisions to improve the organization’s economic performance.
 Topics include financial management principles and concepts, financial risk, working capital management, time value of money, cost of capital, stock and bond valuation, and the financial regulatory environment.
 College of Business majors cannot take this class; they should take FINC 301 instead.

 406 – Human Resource Management (3)

 This course examines the principles and practices of human resource management, including recruiting, hiring, orienting, training, developing, disciplining, rewarding, and recognizing employees.
 The evolving strategic role of human resource professionals and HR practices are delineated and discussed.
 (Credit is not granted for both LRSP 406 and LRSP 405 or LRSP 430.)

 407 – Employment Law (3)